Hitting the road with Missionbeat

 What would you say to someone considering making a donation to Mission Australia?

 S: Mission Australia works directly with vulnerable children, young people and families in every state and territory across the country.
-Last year, 93.0% of the money we received was invested straight back into our frontline services, so you can be confident that the people who need help receive it.
+Last year, 88% of our income was invested straight back into our frontline services, so you can be confident that the people who need help receive it.

 D: I think that would be a wonderful and very generous thing.
 I would say thank you very much.

 Missionbeat has been supporting vulnerable Australians since 1979, and our goal is to help even more people by offering Missionbeat services right across the country.